Stan Musial: 1955–1959

-Taking a new approach to preparation for the 1959 season, Musial was given permission to report late to spring training so that he might conserve his energy for the duration of the year.
+Taking a new approach to preparation for the 1959 season, the 38 year-old Musial was given permission to report late to spring training so that he might conserve his energy for the long season ahead.
 Musial, at 6 ft tall, had maintained a weight of around 175 lb throughout his career.
 He reported to spring training approximately 10 lb overweight and in substandard physical condition.
 He began the season with one hit in 15 at-bats.
 Despite his early offensive struggles, he single-handedly spoiled potential no-hitters on April 16 and 19.
-A game-winning home run on May 7 made him the first major league player ever with 400 home runs and 3,000 hits.
-As he continued to hit at a relatively low pace, his playing time was limited by Cardinals manager Solly Hemus at various points during the season.
-Seeking more revenue for the players' pension fund, Major League Baseball held two All-Star games in a season for the first time through 1962.
-Musial made his 16th All-Star appearance (16th season) and pinch-hit in both contests, flying out in the July 7 game and drawing a walk in the August 3 game.
-He finished the season with 115 regular game appearances, a .255 batting average, 37 runs, and a slugging percentage of .428.
+A game-winning home run on May 7 made him the first major league player ever with 400 home runs and 3,000 hits, a significant achievement not merely reflecting the game’s 20th century transition from a “dead ball“ era of many hits and little power to a “live ball“ one of both, but of Musial’s exceptional combination of skills.

+As he continued to hit at a relatively low pace, Musial’s playing time was limited by Cardinals manager Solly Hemus at various points during the season.
+Seeking more revenue for the players' pension fund, Major League Baseball held two All-Star games in a season from 1959 through 1962.
+Musial made his 16th straight All-Star appearance, stretching back to his breakout 1943 MVP campaign his third year in the big leagues.
+He pinch-hit in both contests.
+Cooling off for the first time ever, he finished the season with 115 regular game appearances, a lowly .255 batting average, 37 runs, and an anemic slugging percentage of .428, far below his then career marks of .337 and .572.